 Sigiriya or Lion Rock is an ancient rock fortress, nearly 200m high.
 It rises impressively out of the ground and is a widely used image of Sri Lanka.
 It is a UNESCO world heritage sight and a bit of a must see, but the entrance fee is pretty extortionate ($30) so think carefully before making the trip!
 If you are on a tight budget then read on for an equally impressive alternative.

 We spent the morning here, walking the endless set of stairs, admiring the ruins and the beautiful view from the top and exploring the grounds below.
 One of the main attractions was the monkeys, of which we took way too many photos and laughed at way too many times.

 It cost us around £10, for the hour journey there, back and several hours of taking us round the site.
-You can hire bikes once you are there but I was really thankful for the shade of the tuk tuk as it was screaming hot.
+You can hire bikes once you are there but we were really thankful for the shade of the tuk tuk as it was screaming hot.
 Again, there was an expensive entrance fee ($30) and the ticket office was a little way away from the site entrance, so having a knowledgeable driver paid off!

 This was an expensive day, probably the most we spent on the whole trip in terms of entrance fees, but I was happy to spend the money on such beautiful and unique places.

 Pay the very small donation to the monks and then make your way up the (unmarked but easy to find) path to the top.
 It only take about 20 minutes to get up there and the path is well trodden until you reach the very top.
 Here there is some ‘climbing’ to be done.
-I read some people claiming it to be light scrambling but I think this is a little misleading!
+We read some people claiming it to be light scrambling but think this is a little misleading!